 I know I sure do sometimes.
 There’s a whole host of things we might murmur about.
-The weather, our jobs, our bosses, our churches, our families, our neighbors, what’s on TV, poor service, money etc. I could go on and on.
+The weather, our jobs, our bosses, our churches, our families, our neighbors, what’s on TV, poor service, money etc. The list goes on and on.

 Sometimes we murmur because it just seems normal.
 Everyone else is doing it.
 You stop at the grocery store and the conversations around you might be something like, hot enough/cold enough for you?
 Man, is it ever going to stop/start raining?
 Can you believe the price of groceries?
 Why do they never have enough registers open?
-You know how we can get caught up in those conversations.
+You know how easy it is to get caught up in those conversations.

 I guess in today’s language we would say we complain.
 We grumble.
 We mutter, we gripe, we moan, we whine.
 Ever do that?
 Or is it just me?